-Orifice-stabilizer assembly is optimized for Natural gas or Propane gas/LPG.
+The orifice-stabilizer assembly is optimized for Natural gas or Propane gas/LPG.
 In case of other Fuel gas type or other capacity needed contact Fireye as this may need the pilot construction changes - see p.
 11 for Special Pilots.